SSP6904/expressjs-starter-template/README.md

 >   res.send('This is your about page!')
 > })
 > ```
-> There's a file included with this template that you can use to orgainize your routes.
+> There's a file included with this template that you can use to organize your routes.

 > Q: Is there other types of responses included with Express like JSON that I can use?
 >